Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 x=i,n             ; where 18024 <= i <= 18047, n is made up of two parts, the low 16 bits is being used to store the variable index, the high 16 bits is being used for storing the local variable index.
 ```

-#### `18000 - 18071` Edit Variable by Global Variable
+#### `18000 - 18071` Edit Variable using Global Variable
-- Operate a variable's value by a global variable's value
+- Operate a variable's value using a global variable's value
 - Similar to 18000-18023, but the number to operate the value is being read from a global variable

 In `aimd.ini`: